breach-report/breachreport-api/docs/02-check-email-domains.md

 Before sending a query, generate the email address hash.

 <details>
-<summary>How to produce an email address hash on Linux or Mac OS.</summary>
+<summary>How to produce an email address hash on Linux, on Mac OS or by using Git Bash on Windows.</summary>
 <br>

 1. Convert the email address to lowercase.